-Degree Requirements 64 semester hours.
 At least the Journeyman (5 skill-level) must be held at the time of graduation.
-A minimum of 16 semester hours of CCAF Institutional credit must be applied to graduate and can be fulfilled through technical education, LMMS, and/or Program Electives.
+A minimum of 15 semester hours of CCAF Institutional credit must be applied to graduate and can be fulfilled through technical education, LMMS, and/or Program Electives.

-Technical Education (24 semester hours): A minimum of nine (9) semester hours of CCAF institutional credit awarded from specialty-related formal training must be applied toward Technical Core subject requirements.
+A minimum of nine (9) semester hours of CCAF institutional credit awarded from specialty-related formal training must be applied toward Technical Core subject requirements.
 Technical Electives may be satisfied by CCAF credit or other sources in-transfer.